Freerice

-Freerice is a website and mobile application that allows players to donate rice to families in need by playing a multiple-choice quiz game.
-For every question the user answers correctly, ten grains of rice are donated via the United Nations World Food Programme.

-There are over 50 available categories including English, Geography, Humanities, Language Learning, Math, and Science.
-The categories can be played on up to five difficulty levels, depending on the subject.
+Freerice, originally FreeRice, is a website-based application that allows players to donate rice to families in developing countries by playing a multiple-choice quiz game.
+For every question a user answers correctly, 10 grains of rice are donated via the United Nations World Food Programme (WFP).
+There are over 50 categories, including English Proverbs, Multiplication Table, German, Flags of the World, and World Heritage Sites.
+The categories can be played on up to five difficulty levels, from easiest to hardest, depending on the subject.
 A user's total score is displayed as a mound of rice and the number of grains earned.

 History

-The website went live on October 7, 2007, with 830 grains of rice donated on its first day.
+The website went live on October 7, 2007, and 830 grains of rice were donated on its first day.
 The site was created by John Breen, a computer programmer, to help his son study for the SAT exam.
 The second word in its name was originally capitalized as "FreeRice".
 On November 20, 2007, the WFP launched a campaign to "feed a child for Thanksgiving", encouraging internet users "to take time out from traditionally the busiest online shopping period of the year and help the hungry" by playing the game.
-For a brief while, the amount of rice donated per correct answer was increased to 20 grains, though this was reduced to 10 grains of rice per answer within a few months.
+For a brief while, the amount of rice donated per correct answer was increased to 20 grains.
+Within a few months, this amount was reduced to 10 grains of rice per answer.

 In March 2009, Breen donated the FreeRice website to the World Food Programme.